 Keep Your Dog Clean

 I groom our Akita, Kenzo, about 2-3 times a week year-round.
 It just is so necessary with his frequent blowouts and double coat.
-VÃk doesn’t shed nearly as much, but I try to comb him whenever I can just to keep his hair silky smooth and free of dust and dander.
+Vik doesn’t shed nearly as much, but I try to comb him to keep his hair silky smooth and free of dust and dander.
 If you keep your doggies clean and groomed, your carpets and rugs will love you more.

 Use Baking Soda

-To keep your carpets at their absolute optimum, itâ€™s always a good idea to treat them to a professional clean every now and then.
+To keep your carpets at their absolute optimum, it’s always good to treat them to a professional clean now and then.

 Have Stain Removers On Hand

-Accidents (dog or wine-related) are always going to happen, so itâ€™s a good idea to have provisions around to treat your carpets as soon as mishaps arise.
-Small portable carpet cleaners can do wonders for small areas, as well as steam cleaners.
+Accidents (dog or wine-related) will always happen, so it’s good to have provisions for treating your carpets as soon as mishaps arise.
+Small portable carpet cleaners can do wonders for small areas and steam cleaners.

 Use Runners for High Traffic Areas

-We have a runner along our kitchen island and several small floor rugs throughout our kitchen, one at the base of the fridge where VÃk likes to sleep and Kenzo likes to munch on ice cubes and we have one underneath their food and water bowls.
+We have a runner along our kitchen island, and several small floor rugs throughout our kitchen, one at the base of the fridge where Vik likes to sleep and Kenzo likes to munch on ice cubes, and we have one underneath their food and water bowls.